nicolastonon/tZq-TMVA-code/README.txt

 --- Convert Templates names for Theta

-* Convert_Templates_Theta : takes rescaled Combine templates files in input (located in dir. 'outputs/'), and creates rescaled templates files following Theta naming conventions (in dir. 'outputs/').
+* Convert_Templates_Theta : takes Combine templates files in input (located in dir. 'outputs/'), and simply changes the name of the histograms to follow Theta conventions (creates new file).